South San Francisco Public Library

 The South San Francisco Public Library is located in South San Francisco, California.
 It is an independent city library and part of the Peninsula Library System, a consortium of city, county, and community college libraries in San Mateo County.
 The library holds approximately 166,000 volumes and has 29,000 borrowers.
 In the fiscal year 2007–2008, the library circulated 687,000 items.
 The library provides access to homebound delivery services, numerous children's programs, a literacy program, a community learning center, 77 public computers, and free Wi-Fi.

+For the fiscal year 2023-2024, the budget was $8.5 million, and had 46 employees.

 History

 In 1914, local teacher Rue Clifford rode through town on horseback collecting petition signatures in support of creating a local public library.
 In 1916, Andrew Carnegie provided funding and building plans for construction of the Grand Avenue library.
 In 1966, the new city library on West Orange Avenue opened to the public.
 The Grand Avenue library became the city's branch library.
 In 1998, the Community Learning Center, a new service of the library and collaborating agencies serving youth and adults, opened.

 In 2015, voters approved a sales tax measure to fund construction of a new library building.
-This new combined main library and parks and recreation center on Civic Campus Way opened to the public in 2023.
+The previous Main Library on Orange Avenue closed in the summer of 2023 before the new combined main library and parks and recreation center on Civic Campus Way opened to the public in October 2023.